Jumping : An Important Gross Motor Milestone

 - They start jumping and turning 180 degrees in the air.

-- They start to hop 8 times on one foot and can switch to the other foot and hop 8 times.
+- They start to hop eight times on one foot and can switch to the other foot and hop eight times.

-It is important not to hurry the skill of each child because this process occurs in a stepwise manner.
-The children start this process by first experimenting the weight shift, jump up and down, jumping over, hopping on one foot and finally hopping alternatively on a single leg and double legs, hopscotch.
+It is essential not to hurry each child’s skill because this process occurs stepwise.
+The children start this process by first experimenting with the weight shift, jumping up and down, jumping over, hopping on one foot, and finally hopping alternatively on a single leg and double legs, hopscotch.
 All of these milestones happen in a sequence, and it is important to support and encourage them as they grow up and experiment.

-Lack of these basic skills could result in low levels of physical fitness as the children grow older.
-When such skills are not acquired, their participation in activities becomes more difficult which might also cause social isolation as the other kids might start avoiding them.
+Developing these basic skills is a necessity and a joyful journey for your child.
+It’s a path that leads to a healthier, more active life as they grow older.
+When these skills are not acquired, their participation in activities becomes more challenging, potentially leading to social isolation as other children might start avoiding them.

 Activities like jumping often begin spontaneously, but it is better to practice so that they master these skills.
 How to teach a toddler to jump?
-The most important thing you can do to encourage jumping is by giving the children time, space, and the opportunities to move around.
+The most important thing you can do to encourage jumping is to give the children time, space, and opportunities to move around.

 The following things can be done to encourage jumping: